h15200/notes/kafka_and_confluent.md

 - a database pushes (writes) events to a `commit log` where it's stored sequentially.

-- a service (reader) can access any of the evetns and the commit log can be shared by multiple readers.
+- a service (reader) can access any of the events and the commit log can be shared by multiple readers.

 - data is also compressed so that the commit log can handle volume at scale.